Éric Gagné: 2017 World Baseball Classic

 On January 14, 2017, it was reported that Gagne, along with retired pitcher Ryan Dempster, would be joining the Team Canada pitching staff for the 2017 World Baseball Classic.

 Second comeback attempt

-Prior to the start of the 2017 season, Gagne announced that he was pondering a return to Major League Baseball.
+Before the start of the 2017 season, Gagne announced that he was pondering a return to MLB.
 After working out with the Dodgers during spring training and pitching in the WBC, he signed a contract with the independent Long Island Ducks of the Atlantic League of Professional Baseball.
 He retired again on May 21, 2017.
+In 5 games 3.2 innings of relief he struggled immensely going 0-2 with a 12.27 ERA with 5 strikeouts.

 Coaching career

 Coach for France

 Gagné, who is Canadian and whose native language is French, served as the pitching coach for the France national baseball team during the 2013 World Baseball Classic qualifiers in September 2012.
 France failed to win a game and did not qualify for the main tournament.

 In the fall of 2013, Gagné was named the head coach of the French national baseball team.
 The team finished in sixth place in the 2014 European Championships under Gagne.
 France competed in the 2016 World Baseball Classic Qualifiers in Panama.